pink-room/walletconnectkit-android/README.md

     android:layout_height="wrap_content" />
 ```

-Start the button with the `WalletConnectKit` instance created before.
+Start the button with the previously created `WalletConnectKit` instance.
 When the account is
 successfully connected you will receive the account address.

 ```kotlin